Cacti/documentation/Data-Debug.md

 can be displayed if you click on the data source name this is useful for a single page view of the data source and graph details.

+This page also shows what the last values come from when the poller This is also useful for troubleshooting as if the data comes in out of Range of your data source template or Graph template this could point you into the right direction

 ![Data Debug Test Details](images/data-debug4.png)

 ---